neuralpain/pigmentpedia/0.3.0/src/text-contrast.typ

+/*
+  File: text-contrast.typ
+  Author: neuralpain
+  Date Modified: 2025-01-06

+  Description: Select the best color for contrast based on the background color of the element the text is placed on.
+*/

 #import "convert.typ": dec-to-rgb

-/// Get optimal contrast color to display text.
+/// Get optimal contrast color (black or white) to display text.
 ///
-/// - bg_color (): Background color the text is placed on.
+/// - bg_color (color): Background color the text is placed on.
-/// ->
+/// -> color
 #let get-contrast-color(bg_color) = {
-  let hxa = dec-to-rgb(bg_color)
+  let hxa = dec-to-rgb(bg_color) // rgb-esque color array

   // Convert the hex color to RGB let r = hxa.at(0)